|Daniel Bejar||selected projects||statement / bio||current||cv||contact|

 The halfway point lies in the Bahamas, 28 miles off the southwestern coast

 Acting as an allegory, the halfway point is a symbol for Puerto Rico's

 current political status as an unincorporated territory of the United States,

 as well as my own multi-cultural experience.
 In 2012 the people of Puerto

-Rico will begin a two-step process of voting to become independent,
+Rico began a two-step process of voting to become independent,

 achieve Statehood, or remain a Commonwealth.

 Using the virtual globe software Google Earth, I planted the image and

 coordinates into the Google Earth software, effectively putting the halfway